I beg to move,

 It is very much a concern.
 I will come on to retaliatory evictions in a minute when I talk about why we are concerned about the use of section 21 and the balancing alternatives.

-Abolishing section 21, as my remarks are aimed at, would, in practice, make fixed-term tenancies irrelevant.
+Abolishing section 21, which my remarks are aimed at, would, in practice, make fixed-term tenancies irrelevant.
 I know that the Government are also interested in, and have consulted on, longer tenancies, in order to provide greater security in the private rented sector.
 Although I am sympathetic to that idea, I am increasingly of the view that, rather than adopt an arbitrary target for the length of tenancies, we should change the framework completely and ensure that the default is a longer tenancy, unless and until the landlord has a legitimate need to recover the property or if there is a fault on the part of the tenant.
 However, as I will remark later, that must be balanced with other changes that meet the legitimate concerns of landlords.

 Why do we need to change this framework?
-The Conservative Government at the time introduced section 21 of the Housing Act 1988 as part of a deregulatory approach to the housing sector, at a time when the private rented sector was in a very different place from now.
+A Conservative Government introduced section 21 of the Housing Act 1988 as part of a deregulatory approach to the housing sector, at a time when the private rented sector was in a very different place from now.
 It had been in long-term decline over a great many decades, and the Government felt that deregulation would be one way to boost it.
 Indeed, the sector has been utterly transformed from the landscape we saw 30 years ago, doubling to 4.7 million households.
 That is by no means solely the result of deregulation; the obvious decline in the social housing sector and the crisis in the affordability of home ownership are also important factors.